 Precludes additional credit for CIVE 5707 (2007-2008).
 IPIS 5520 [0.5 credit] Selected Topics in Engineering of Critical Infrastructure Courses in special topics related to infrastructure security, not covered by other graduate courses; course topics will be available prior to registration.
-IPIS 5907 [1.0 credit] Infrastructure Engineering Project Students enrolled in the project option will conduct a study, analysis, or design project that relates to the protection and security of infrastructure under the general supervision of a member of the department.
-IPIS 5908 [1.0 credit] Research Essay Under the general guidance of a research supervisor, students enrolled in the research essay option will conduct independent research on a relevant topic that integrates the infrastructure, engineering and security elements of their program of study.
-IPIS 5913 [0.0 credit] Co-operative Work Term Summer session: some of the courses listed in this Calendar are offered during the summer.
+IPIS 5907 [0.5 credit] Research Project Students may be given permission to undertake an approved research project that will conduct a study, analysis or design project that relates to the protection and security of infrastructure under the general supervision of an engineer approved by the MIPIS Director or Graduate Supervisor.
+Requires permission of the MIPIS Program Director or Graduate Supervisor.
+IPIS 5908 [0.5 credit] Research Paper Students may be given permission to conduct independent research under the general guidance of a research supervisor, examining an approved policy-relevant topic that integrates the infrastructure, engineering and security elements of their program of study.
+Prerequisite(s): permission of the MIPIS Program Director or Graduate Supervisor.
+IPIS 5909 [1.0 credit] Infrastructure Engineering Project Students enrolled in the MIPIS Engineering field may be given permission to undertake a project that will conduct a study, analysis or design that relates to the protection and security of infrastructure.
+The student's supervisor must be approved by the MIPIS Director or Graduate Supervisor.
+Requires permission of the MIPIS Program Director or Graduate Supervisor.
+IPIS 5913 [0.0 credit] Co-operative Work Term Prerequisite(s): eligibility for registration in the Cooperative Education Option in the Master of Infrastructure Protection and International Security Program requires successful completion of 1.5 credits from core courses, all additional course requirements (IPIS 5001 or ECOR 3800), and 1.5 credits in additional program electives.
+Requires permission from the MIPIS Program Director and Associate Director.
+Summer session: some of the courses listed in this Calendar are offered during the summer.
 Hours and scheduling for summer session courses will differ significantly from those reported in the fall/winter Calendar.
 To determine the scheduling and hours for summer session classes, consult the class schedule at central.carleton.ca Not all courses listed are offered in a given year.
 For an up-to-date statement of course offerings for the current session and to determine the term of offering, consult the class schedule at central.carleton.ca